4kategreen/color-organizer/README.md

 ---
 I haven't tested this yet, but I think this should work.

-1. Make sure node, npm, and bower are installed.
+1. Make sure node and npm are installed for your OS.
+2. Install bower lobally (`npm install -g bower`)
-2. Clone the repo where you want.
+3. Clone the repo where you want.
-3. Type npm install
+4. Type npm install
-4. Type bower install
+5. Type bower install

 TODO
 ---